Carolusian/learn-prog-lang/rust/notes.md

   - `unwrap_or` is like `getOrElse` in scala
   - `unwrap` is like `unwrap`, but can panic, so it is not encouraged

+### Tips

+- Quick handson with less Error handling, e.g. panic, and unwrap, then can refactor
+- Don't over design, it make the handson coding slow and different, because you cater too many things

 ## Book: The Rust Programming Language

 NOTE: can learn just chapter 1-11 for the basics, chapter 4 & 10 is new concepts about ownership, borrowing and lifetime